maslick/telega/README.md

 Their main disadvantage is that these proxies come and go, and you simply don't have control over this process.
 If you need a stable connection, you will eventually run your own server.

 This simple HTTP proxy can be run on any cloud provider e.g. Heroku (free 🍺).
 Its primary use-case is sending group notifications from CI (e.g. Jenkins).
+It can also send individual messages.
 Just that, no more no less 👌.

 ## Features
 * Written in Go :heart: